Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Existence of Limit Shape

 with $Q$ an analytic function in a neighborhood of $1$.
-Then the random measures $m(\rho_N)$ converge as $N\rightarrow\infty$ in probability in the sense of moments to a deterministic measure $\mathbf{m}$ on $\RR$, whose moments are given by
+Then the sequence of random measures $(m(\rho_N))_{N\geq 1}$ converges as $N\rightarrow\infty$ in probability in the sense of moments to a deterministic measure $\mathbf{m}$ on $\RR$, whose moments are given by

 \end{lemma}